 When your have multiple Great Pyrenees working as a team, and a foe does advance, the Pyrenees will attack.

-Great Pyrenees will respect a fence as long as they have a job at home.
-Some people who keep Pyrs are on large farms/ranches where they do not have everything fenced, and the Pyrenees will stay with the livestock for the most part, but, in general, fencing is a must-have for this breed.
+Great Pyrenees will usually respect a fence as long as they have a job (livestock to watch over) at home.
+Some people who keep Pyrs are on large farms/ranches where they do not have everything fenced, and the Pyrenees will stay with the livestock for the most part.
+But, in general, fencing (minimum 4 feet tall) is a must-have for the breed.
 Great Pyrenees have a general scope of about a 15 mile radius that they'll consider their territory to guard.
 So if not fenced, us people will perceive that the Pyrs are wandering off, when really (most of the time), the Pyr just has a very broad scope of his work.
+They will seem to be "wandering off", when really they're just going to roam a couple miles away and then come back.

 Inf act, this breed is much more comfortable in the cold winter than they are during the hot summers.
 In the Summer time, Great Pyrenees shed much of their coats.

 Our few adult Great Pyrenees have 1 or 2 litters a year.
 The puppies are raised in our workshop which is joined to our house as well.
 So, the pups are in a heated or cooled (depending on the time of year), clean and integrated setting.
-Our whole family enjoys checking on our puppies all the time as newborns, and as they grow up, we gradually update the Pyrenees puppies' setting towards the outdoors.
+Our whole family enjoys checking on our puppies all the time as newborns, and as they grow up, we gradually update the Pyrenees puppies' setting towards the outdoors with the Boer goats.

-The puppies are also introduced to our rabbitry, so their natural instinct to be comfortable with livestock is instilled.
+The puppies are also introduced to our rabbitry, so their natural instinct to be comfortable with really small livestock is instilled as well.
 Their instinct to watch over & protect is developed.